Grades and Honors

 In an attempt to keep evaluation as objective as possible, instructors will assign a letter grade to a student exercising the pass/fail grading alternative.
 The instructor will not know that the student is exercising this alternative.
 (See 07.112(fs).)

 The semester hours or other work units covered by the F grade shall be considered in full in figuring the average, except that the F awarded in a pass/fail grading alternative or in a credit/fail course shall not be figured in the average.
 (See 07.112(fs).)
-Courses covered by the Cr grade shall not be considered in figuring the average.
+Courses covered by the CR or P grades shall not be considered in figuring the average.
 (See 07.111(fs).)
 The number of grade points for a course is determined by multiplying the numerical equivalent of the grade times the semester hours of the course.
-The grade-point average is determined by the sum total of grade points divided by the sum total of graded credits (courses taken under the pass/fail grading alternative are not included in the divisor).
+The grade-point average is determined by the sum total of grade points divided by the sum total of graded credits (courses taken under the pass/fail grading alternative or credit/fail courses are not included in the divisor).
 The grade-point average is calculated to two decimal places.

 No course dropped at the University of New Hampshire with a grade above F nor any course taken from another institution will be used in figuring the grade-point average.

 07.111(fs) Courses repeated.
 If a student repeats a course, the former credits and grade points shall be deleted from his or her cumulative record (the letter grade shall remain) and the repeated course information shall be added.
 Students may not use the pass/fail grading alternative to repeat a course.
 (See 07.112(fs).)
 A notation will be made on the student's record beside the grade received on the repeated course indicating that it is a repeat.
 Both the original course and the repeated course must be UNH courses.